CSCfi/csc-user-guide/docs/data/Allas/allas_project_example.md

-# Using Allas to host a data set for a research group #
+# Using Allas to host a data set for a research project #

 ### Roles of the play ###